Oops..

 You can apply online through the Slovenian Ministry of Foreign Affairs website or at the nearest Slovenian embassy or consulate.
 The application process typically involves filling out a form and submitting required documents.

-Required documents typically include a valid passport, a completed application form, recent photographs, proof of accommodation, travel insurance, and evidence of sufficient financial means.
+Required documents generally include a valid passport, a completed application form, recent photographs, proof of accommodation, travel insurance, and proof of sufficient financial means.

 Processing times can vary.
 Short-stay visas generally take about 15 days, while long-stay visas may take several weeks or longer.